kubernetes-sigs/scheduler-plugins/kep/454-numa-nodes-scoring/README.md

 For now available ScoringStrategies are running only for `single-numa-node` TopologyManager policy.
 `LeastNUMANodes` strategy can score nodes running all TopologyManager policies.

+Kubernetes `v1.26` introduced `TopologyManagerPolicyOptions` that allows to control `TopologyManager` behaviour.
+New option `prefer-closest-numa-nodes` will favor sets of NUMA nodes with shorter distance between them when making admission decisions.
+`LeastNUMANodes` ScoringStrategy will also take distance between topology zones into consideration and favor nodes with the smallest average distance between zones.
+Distances between topology zones are exposed as `Costs` field in [NRT CRD](https://github.com/k8stopologyawareschedwg/noderesourcetopology-api/blob/master/pkg/apis/topology/v1alpha1/types.go#L56).
+This behaviour will be enabled by default, since the [CRD][1] doesn't expose `TopologyManagerPolicyOptions`, those are planned to be included in the next version of [NRT CRD](https://github.com/k8stopologyawareschedwg/noderesourcetopology-api/pull/25).
+When `TopologyManagerPolicyOptions` will be accessible in scheduler average distance between zones will be calculated only for worker nodes where `prefer-closest-numa-nodes` option is enabled.

 ## ScoringStrategy implementation details

 Since topology of the node is stored in the CR, kube-scheduler should be subscribed for updates of appropriate CRD type.